Skip to content

 1. Masjid Negara

-Masjid Negara is the National Mosque of Malaysia.
-It is one of the seven wonders of Kuala Lumpur.
-It has quite an enormous prayer hall that accommodates 15000 worshippers at once, along with a sumptuously decorated ceiling.
+Masjid Negara is the National Mosque of Malaysia and one of the seven wonders of Kuala Lumpur.
+It has an enormous prayer hall that accommodates 15000 worshippers at once and a sumptuously decorated ceiling.
 This iconic mosque overlooks the old railway station.
-Built in the sixties, it symbolizes the independence of Malaysia.
+Built in the sixties, it symbolizes Malaysia’s independence.

 The National Mosque has an Islamic-style architecture.
 It features an imposing 73-metre-high minaret and a 16-point star-shaped blue concrete roof.
-The mosque is surrounded by palm trees and water features, such as fountains and white marble pools.
+Palm trees and water features, such as fountains and white marble pools, surround the mosque.

 2. Istana Negara

 Among the seven wonders of Kuala Lumpur that you must see is the National Palace or Istana Negara.
-It was used to be the official residence of Malaysia’s former kings.
-In 2011, another palace was erected and Istana Negara became a royal museum.
-You can find royal guards with modern and traditional uniforms at the gate.
+It used to be the official residence of Malaysia’s former kings.
+In 2011, another palace was erected, and Istana Negara became a royal museum.
+Royal guards in modern and traditional uniforms guard the gate.

 3. Tugu Negara

-Tugu Negara or the National Monument is one of the seven wonders of Kuala Lumpur.
-It is a magnificent standing bronze sculpture.
-This sculpture commemorates the Malaysian freedom fighters who sacrificed their lives to gain Malaysia’s independence during World War II.
+Tugu Negara, or the National Monument, is one of the seven wonders of Kuala Lumpur.
+It is a magnificent standing bronze sculpture commemorating the Malaysian freedom fighters who sacrificed their lives to gain independence during World War II.

 4. Batu Caves Temple

-Around 11 kilometres away from the city centre, in the suburb of Selangor, there are limestone cliffs that house caves and temples called Batu Caves.
+Around 11 kilometres from the city centre, in the suburb of Selangor, limestone cliffs house caves and temples called Batu Caves.
 These caves are among the seven wonders of Kuala Lumpur.
 Meaning “rock,” the name of the caves was taken from the Malay word “Batu.”

 Visiting the 400-million-year-old temple is one of the top free things to do in Kuala Lumpur.
-Before you enter, you will find a 43-meter-high golden statue of Murugan, the Hindu god of war, welcoming the visitors.
+Before you enter, a 43-meter-high golden statue of Murugan, the Hindu god of war, welcomes visitors.

-Batu Caves has also three main caves, several small ones, and carved cave temples.
-The largest 91-meter-high cave is called the Cathedral or Temple Cave.
+Batu Caves also has three main caves, several small ones, and carved cave temples.
+The largest, 91-meter-high cave is called the Cathedral or Temple Cave.
 It houses a Hindu temple with statues and shrines.
-You can see rock formations illuminated by the sunlight coming through the ceiling.
+The rock formations are illuminated by sunlight coming through the ceiling.
 Entering the cave and the temple is free.

 To reach the stalactite formations in the temple cave, climb 272 brightly coloured steps of a stone staircase.
 Up the stairs, there are also monkeys, bats, and pigeons.
 Enjoy the stunning view of the skyline of the city centre.
 If you are a rock climbing enthusiast, there are over 160 rock-climbing routes in Batu Caves.

 The second-largest cave is the Dark Cave.
-When you climb the colourful stairs, you will find it on your right-hand side.
+You will find it on your right-hand side when you climb the colourful stairs.
 There are entrance fees to enter the second and the third caves.
 Unfortunately, the second cave is temporarily closed now.

 5. Thean Hou Temple

 Also known as the Temple of the Goddess of Heaven, Thean Hou Temple is one of the seven wonders of Kuala Lumpur.
-It is a six-tiered Chinese temple with a combination of contemporary and traditional styles of architecture.
+It is a six-tiered Chinese temple with a combination of contemporary and traditional architectural styles.

 This landmark has an impressive multi-arched gateway with red pillars, intricate carvings, and splendid roofs.
-Additionally, it has decorated ceilings painted in gold and red and decorative pieces of Buddhism, Confucian, and Tao.
+Additionally, it has decorated ceilings painted in gold and red and decorative pieces of Buddhism, Confucianism, and Taoism.
 Gift shops are found on the first level of the temple.

 6. Royal Selangor Visitor Centre

-One of the seven wonders of Kuala Lumpur and one of its top tourist attractions is the Royal Selangor Visitor Centre.
+One of Kuala Lumpur’s seven wonders and one of its top tourist attractions is the Royal Selangor Visitor Centre.
 It is the world’s largest pewter factory and retailer.
-The Visitor Centre shows the history of the factory and the products of Royal Selangor.
+The Visitor Centre shows the factory’s history and Royal Selangor’s products.
 Its museum exhibits historical photographs, samples of their work, and more.

-If you are 15 years old or more, visiting Royal Selangor is one of the best things to do in Kuala Lumpur.
-The admission and the guided tour are free.
-Create your pewter accessory from scratch and take it home with you after polishing and decorating it.
-You can pick a design from a variety of selections or create your unique masterpiece.
+If you are 15 or older, visiting Royal Selangor is one of the best things to do in Kuala Lumpur.
+Admission and the guided tour are free.
+Create your pewter accessory from scratch and take it home after polishing and decorating it.
+You can pick a design from various selections or create your unique masterpiece.

 7. The Old Colonial District of Kuala Lumpur